都姫婚

 Shonai Shrine | Yamagata Prefecture

-Shonai Shrine was built in 1877 (Meiji 10) at the site of the main castle of Tsurugaoka Castle, which was the residence of the Sakai family, the feudal lord of the Shonai Domain, by people from all over Shonai who adored the successive lords.
+Shonai Shrine was built in 1877 (Meiji 10) at the site of the main castle of Tsurugaoka Castle, which was the residence of the Sakai family, the feudal lord of the Shonai Domain, by the people of the Shonai area who adored the successive lords.
 Four of the successive lords of the Shonai Domain are enshrined as deities, and the shrine is worshipped by many people as a god of good fortune, family harmony, and industrial prosperity.
 The wedding ceremony is solemnly held in the beautiful shrine pavilion with a coffered ceiling.
 The wedding ceremony is especially popular in the spring, when you can take pictures in Tsuruoka Park, one of the top 100 cherry blossom viewing spots in Japan.

 Name: Shonai Shrine